A work plan is vital to the success of any project. While writing a plan can be a tedious process, the consequences of not having one are too great.

 <10-profitability-essentials>

-Here are two of the simplest ways to write a work plan yourself.
+Here are two of the simplest ways to write an effective project plan yourself.

 Having a clear business strategy makes it easier to determine project goals.